pygame/pygame/docs/reST/ref/key.rst

 .. _key-modifiers-label:

-The keyboard also has a list of modifier states that can be assembled by bitwise-ORing them together.
+The keyboard also has a list of modifier states (from :mod:`pygame.locals`) that can be assembled by bitwise-ORing them together.

 ::